Curator's defense

 DDoS protection in partnership with Curator is available as an optional service for Selectel products:

-Curator protection works at all layers of the network model, including the application layer (L7).Additionally, WAF Curator can be connected to the service to protect against web application hacking.
+Curator protection works at all layers of the network model, including the application layer (L7).Additionally, WAF Curator can be connected to the service to protect against targeted attacks on the web application.

 Principle of operation